Basingstoke & Deane Independents: History

 In the 2023 local elections the party stood four candidates, winning three and remaining with eight councillors.
-The council changed to no overall control, with the Conservatives remaining the largest party but without a majority.
-Basingstoke and Deane Independents Cllr Paul Harvey was elected as leader of the council and of the Independent Forum group, a position he had previously held in 2005/2006 as a Labour councillor.
+The council changed to no overall control, with the Conservatives remaining the largest party but without a majority for the first time in 17 years.
+Basingstoke and Deane Independents Cllr Paul Harvey was elected leader of the Independent Forum group and as leader of the council, replacing Conservative Simon Minas-Bound; Harvey previously held the post in 2005/2006 as a Labour councillor.
 The new administration was made up of the Independent Forum and the Liberal Democrats, with Liberal Democrat group leader Cllr Gavin James announced as the Deputy Leader, referred to as Co-Leader, and with both Independent Forum and Liberal Democrats sitting on cabinet.

-The Basingstoke and Deane Independents stood four candidates in 2024, holding two and gaining two.
+The Basingstoke and Deane Independents stood four candidates in 2024, holding two and gaining two from the Conservatives.
 At the same time a further Green won a seat and the Women's Equality Party won its first district-level seat in Hatch Warren & Beggarwood, and joined the Independent Forum after the election.
 Subsequent to the election, Cllr Samir Kotecha, who was elected for as a Conservative in 2022 in Hatch Warren and Beggarwood Ward, joined the party.
 Combined with the gains, this brought the Basingstoke and Deane Independents to eleven seats in total, and the Independent Forum to seventeen.
 The group remained in administration with the Liberal Democrats who themselves gained two seats, with the cabinet remaining the same.

 After the Women's Equality Party was dissolved, WEP Cllr Stacy Hart founded the All In Party, which continues to be part of the Independent Forum and administration.

+In April 2025 Labour councillor Marc Connor defected to Basingstoke & Deane Independents, with a call for a by-election from the Conservative's Minas-Bound.
+In the May 2026 elections the party held three seats, gained one from the Conservatives, and lost one to Independent Forum members All In without contesting the seat, with the council still in no overall control.
+By polling, the party came fourth with 8,101 votes (12.7%}.
+The Independent Forum, still in administration, rose to 19 seats overall.